Relax. Root Canals Can Be a Gentle, Pain Free Experience

 When the pulp inside your tooth becomes infected or inflamed, it must be removed or you risk serious infection — a process known as a root canal.
-Severe pain and perhaps even abscess may result.
+Severe pain and perhaps even abscess may result from an infected tooth, which can lead to a host of complications for your teeth, gums and jaw.

 A root canal involves cleaning the pulp from the tooth with very small instruments.
 The chamber is then shaped to hold a biocompatible material to fill the space.
 The rubber-like material is called gutta-percha and is used to effectively seal off the root canal from bacteria and potential infection.
 The opening is closed with a temporary filling so the tooth can later be restored.
 In some cases, a crown may be necessary following a root canal.